 = [ 20 ÷ 55 ] x 100

-As you can guess, competitive pricing strategy is about pricing your product on the basis of competition in the market.
+As you can guess, a competitive pricing strategy is about pricing your product based on competition in the market.

-Here you will be pricing your product on the basis of all the data you get from your competitors on their pricing.
+Here you will be pricing your product based on all the data you get from your competitors on their pricing.

-This conscious method of pricing against your competitors considering their price as a benchmark where you will pricing yours below than that.
+This conscious pricing method against your competitors considers their price as a benchmark where you will price yours below that.

-The strategy simply here is in the focus of competing against your successful competitor.
+The strategy simply here is the focus on competing against your successful competitor.
 Your game here is to outprice their product.

-It will influence your price-conscious consumer market to choose your product over them.
+It will influence your price-conscious consumer market to choose your product over theirs.

-Competitive pricing strategy is quite opposite of the premium pricing strategy in many ways.
+The competitive pricing strategy is quite the opposite of the premium pricing strategy in many ways.

-On top of that, it helps you do better negotiation over cost per item.
+On top of that, it helps you negotiate better over cost per item.

 Not very unlikely to understand why this pricing strategy could go wrong.
-It becomes difficult to sustain amongst your competitors as you have to survive with low profit margin here.
+It becomes difficult to sustain amongst your competitors as you have to survive with a low-profit margin here.

-Not to forget, the strategy can be used against you in this from your competitors as well.
+Not to forget, the strategy can also be used against you in this by your competitors.

-Also, customers might not really prefer the lower-end cost in a product you sell or even won’t go beyond a point.
+Also, customers might not prefer the lower-end cost of a product you sell or won’t go beyond a point.

 You’ve already been to the other side of this spectrum.

-As a consumer, everyone has that experience where you visit a store with a promised heavy discounted primary product and come out buying others with it.
+As a consumer, everyone has that experience where you visit a store with a promised heavily discounted primary product and come out buying others with it.

-Now, even with the discount on your primary product you went to buy in the first place, you bought more than you have saved by buying another two-three products along with it.
+Now, even with the discount on your primary product you went to buy in the first place, you bought more than you have saved by buying another two-three product along with it.

 Well, right there, that’s loss-leading pricing.

-Keep aside your feelings, this isn’t just a really powerful pricing strategy but also an effective marketing strategy.
+Keep aside your feelings; this isn’t just a powerful pricing and effective marketing strategy.

 Here you will attract your customers by providing heavy discounts on a popular or high-selling product and then encourage customers to buy along with it.

-This is certainly amongst the most effective pricing and marketing strategies for retailers, especially in grocery and other such markets.
+This is among retailers’ most effective pricing and marketing strategies, especially in grocery and other markets.

-When you encourage your customers to buy multiple products in a single transaction, it increases your overall sales per customer.
+Encouraging your customers to buy multiple products in a single transaction increases your overall sales per customer.

-Also, it will cover up with any loss you will be bearing from the price cutting on the original product as well.
+Also, it will cover any loss you will bear from the price cutting on the original product as well.

-In the case of over-using the loss-leading prices, customers expect higher bargaining and they become reluctant to pay the total retail price.
+When over-using the loss-leading prices, customers expect higher bargaining and become reluctant to pay the total retail price.

-Discounts and offers are amongst the best pricing strategies for all the retailers across different markets.
+Discounts and offers are amongst the best pricing strategies for all retailers across different markets.

 Discount pricing strategy is when you price your products with various discounts and offers to attract more customers.